johanf85/home-assistant-heating-configuration/descriptionVoorEnum.md

 <table><tbody><tr><td><figure class="image"><img src="https://user-images.githubusercontent.com/43075793/102867026-6d725980-4438-11eb-9752-5bd6fffe2686.png" alt=""></figure></td></tr><tr><td><i>The Herz 1639091 insert to make the valve a thermostatic valve</i></td></tr></tbody></table>

-An extra adapter was necessary to fit the eqiva-N TRV as it doesn't fit the Herz system with the adapters provided on buying.
+An extra adapter was necessary to fit the eqiva-N TRV as it doesn't fit the Herz system with the adapters provided on in the package.

 <table><tbody><tr><td><figure class="image"><img src="https://user-images.githubusercontent.com/43075793/102991803-40967300-451a-11eb-9a69-aa1a5d3b32cc.jpg"></figure></td></tr><tr><td><i>IMI adapter for Herz part no. 15071304</i></td></tr></tbody></table>

+**Doorsprings**

 A doorspring was put on both rooms door, so that they will be kept closed as much as possible to avoid heat loss.